 1000 years of Old Prague architecture (2 hours)

-Visiting the places of long ago – the Romanesque rotundas, stone Gothic churches, Renaissance frescos, majestic Baroque noble-palaces or the historical houses with the finest architectural features in the city – will be like walking through the pages of history.
+Visiting the places of long ago – the Romanesque rotundas, stone Gothic churches, Renaissance frescos, majestic Baroque noble-palaces or the historic houses with the finest architectural features in the city – will be like walking through the pages of history.
 We explore without stopping: from the shadowy, tortuous zigzag alleys of Old Prague, with its secluded courtyards, to the stunning boulevards of the New Town.
 Bethlehem Chapel, the Church of St. Martin in the Wall, the most typical gothic street of Prague, Municipal House… What dramatic and unexpected contrasts this walk has.
 That is the Prague we will discover!

 Old Jewish Quarter Tour (2 to 3 hours)

 Strolling around the Jewish Ghetto, the tragic destiny of the Jews is brought to life as you discover the important milestones in the history of Prague Jews: the first settlement, the Pogroms, the Nazi holocaust… This walk reveals the story of the five synagogues, which survived World War II, the Old-New Synagogue, which is still in use, and the Old Jewish Cemetery.
-Set amid the back alleys the tale of Ashkenazi allows us to compare them with Sephardim’s.
+Set amid the back alleys, the tale of Ashkenazi allows us to compare them with Sephardim’s.
 We might even meet the Golem, an artificial man created by Rabbi Low.
 Visiting the birthplace of the Jewish writer Franz Kafka, who was deeply influenced by the city, you discover how Prague can be “loved and hated” at the same time.